SaiRamyaValleruN/pdf-chatbot-streamlit/README.md

 ## 🚀 Features
 - 📎 Upload any PDF file
-- 🧠 Asks intelligent questions about the PDF
+- 🧠 Ask intelligent questions about the PDF
 - 🔥 No API key or paid services needed
 - 💻 Works locally on your computer
 - 🪄 Simple and clean UI using Streamlit